chapati/beam-wiki/Beam-Testnet-Instructions-for-Command-Line-Node-and-Wallet.md

 *./beam-wallet --command init*

-You will be prompted to provide wallet password and then seed.
-If you are using a miner node, the seed should be the same as was set in the --wallet_seed flag of the node
+You will be prompted to provide wallet password and then seed (or wallet_phrases).
+If you are using a miner node, the seed (phrases) should be the same as was set in the --wallet_seed (or wallet_phrases) flag of the node (if you use wallet_phrases - should be the same)

 **Printing wallet information**